Car brands and logos list and who owns which car brands?

 Ford Motor Company

-Ford Motor Company is one of the most successful, popular, and profitable car manufacturers in the United States.
-It is second only to its main competitor in the country’s domestic market – General Motors.
-The company’s history began in 1903, and for over a hundred years, it has been under the continuous control of the same family.
+Ford Motor Company is one of the most successful, popular, and profitable automobile manufacturers in the United States.
+It is second only to General Motors in the country’s domestic market.
+The company’s history began in 1903, and for more than a hundred years, it has been under the constant control of the same family.

-Ford had divisions producing cars of various price ranges – from budget to luxury.
-These included numerous brands, such as Aston Martin, Land Rover, Lincoln, and Jaguar.
-However, after incurring losses, the manufacturer sold some of them to weather the 2008 financial crisis ultimately successfully.
+Ford included divisions that produced cars in different price ranges, from budget to luxury.
+These included brands such as Aston Martin, Land Rover, Lincoln, and Jaguar.
+However, after incurring losses, the manufacturer sold some of them to survive the 2008 financial crisis.

 European Automobile Concerns

-European car manufacturers have a storied history of fierce competition and impressive collaboration.
+European automakers have a rich history of fierce competition and impressive collaboration.
 These brands have defined luxury, performance, and innovation and shaped global automotive standards.
-With their individual legacies and contributions, these European automobile giants have played pivotal roles in shaping the global automotive market.
-From luxury sedans cruising the streets of Paris and London to supercars roaring through the Italian and German countryside, European automobile concerns represent innovation, luxury, design, and history.
+With their legacies and contributions, these European automotive giants have played a pivotal role in shaping the global automotive market.
+From luxury sedans cruising the streets of Paris and London to supercars hurtling through the Italian and German countryside, European automobile concerns are all about innovation, luxury, design, and history.

 Volkswagen Auto Group (VAG)